Allow2/Allow2.github.io/README.md

 # Other Uses

-Allow2 currently has an Alexa skill in Beta (releasing shortly), which will also be offered on Google Assistant.
+Allow2 currently has an Alexa skill, which is offered on Google Assistant.

 We see immense opportunity to utilise this platform in IoT, automation and enterprise.
 There are already a number of projects popping up around these applications, so if you are working on novel applications, new ports or enhancements of the SDKs,